 In The Jamestown Project, historian Karen Ordahl Kupperman observed, “Through a decade’s trial and error, Jamestown’s ordinary settlers and their backers in England figured out what it would take to make an English colony work.
 This was an enormous accomplishment achieved in a very short period of time, a breakthrough that none of the other contemporaneous ventures was able to make.”
 She also pointed out that they created the colonial model for self-sufficiency and local governance that was then used at Plymouth and to create the British Empire.

-They are thought have been initially bound to agricultural labor and service under terms similar to English servants’ contracts or indentures for specified numbers of years, as “no such condition of lifetime servitude was recognized in English or Virginia law at that time.”
+The African who arrived in 1619 are thought have been initially bound to agricultural labor and service under terms similar to English servants’ contracts or indentures for specified numbers of years, as “no such condition of lifetime servitude was recognized in English or Virginia law at that time.”
 When they completed their terms of indenture as servants, several achieved their freedom and the capacity to acquire land and property of their own, but others found themselves bound by what proved to be indefinite terms.
 Involuntary African immigration and legalized slavery were introduced in the 1650s and ‘60s following the leads of the Massachusetts and Connecticut colonies.
 During the mid-17th century, Professor Christopher Tomlins tells us, “…the Northern English colonies had more slaves than the Chesapeake.”